 Life does not stop when you are going through a divorce.
 This fact is especially true for parents who need to arrange the schedules and everyday activities of their children while going through divorce proceedings.
 There are a few ways in which parents can establish temporary child custody to keep a regular schedule until a formal child custody arrangement can be reached.
 While they are not always required, temporary child custody agreements are often useful for co-parents.

-Call our office today for a free and confidential consultation with our child custody and divorce attorneys to discuss the details of your case and your potential or existing temporary child custody agreement.
+Call our office today for a free and confidential consultation with our child custody and divorce attorneys to discuss the details of your case and your potential or existing child custody agreement.

 Pendente Lite Agreements And New Jersey Parents

 Pendente lite or “pending litigation” agreements are commonly reached between divorcing spouses.
 These agreements are not limited to child custody and may also include issues such as temporary child support and alimony.
 Essentially, there are two basic options for reaching such an agreement during a divorce.

 The first option is reached in an amicable agreement out of court.
 This is a great option for spouses who do not have any major disputes and can agree to a temporary arrangement while the permanent terms of their divorce agreement are being worked out.

 Alternatively, spouses can petition the courts to help them come to a temporary agreement.
 Within the context of temporary child custody agreements, one or both parents can ask for a temporary child custody hearing.
 At this point, the courts will review the case and issue a court order that will govern child custody until your final agreement is reached.

 What Is Considered During Temporary Child Custody Hearings?